Flank/flank-dashboard/metrics/cli/docs/06_doctor_output_improvements.md

 The feature implies writing results of validation checks to the console.
 The [`dart:io`](https://api.dart.dev/stable/dart-io/dart-io-library.html) library provides a convenient way of writing messages to the standard [output](https://api.dart.dev/stable/dart-io/stdout.html) and [error](https://api.dart.dev/stable/dart-io/stderr.html) using [`stdout`](https://api.dart.dev/stable/dart-io/stdout.html) and [`stderr`](https://api.dart.dev/stable/dart-io/stderr.html) respectively.

 The Metrics CLI uses the [`process_run`](https://pub.dev/packages/process_run) package to run the executables from the environment.
-The [`runExecutableArguments`](https://pub.dev/documentation/process_run/latest/process_run.cmd_run/runExecutableArguments.html) method runs the executable and logs the process output, if the given `verbose` is `true`.
+The [`runExecutableArguments`](https://pub.dev/documentation/process_run/latest/process_run.cmd_run/runExecutableArguments.html) method runs the executable and logs the process output if the given `verbose` is `true`.
 The `commandVerbose` flag stands for whether to log the command to execute - this flag is mandatory `true` if the `verbose` one is `true`.
 Both `commandVerbose` and `verbose` uses the standard output/error to log messages.
 To suppress the output, both `verbose` and `commandVerbose` should be `false`.
 So the following code won't log to the standard output:

 ```dart
 final result = await runExecutableArguments(